 Based on my very individual perception, I created the following evaluation table for the JPEG format:

 The tools seem to work a little magic and give you back a JPEG, which looks identical to the original with a much smaller file size.

 Normally, your images will be compressed again, because measures that do not change the image data (e. g. removal of meta data, baseline to progressive reconstruction, optimization of the Huffman tables) will normally not get much out of an image.

-Two things are decisive for the new compression: Firstly, the JPEG encoder used for adjustable features such as color subsampling, and secondly, the selected quality level.
+Two things are decisive for the new compression: Firstly, the JPEG encoder used for adjustable features such as chroma subsampling, and secondly, the selected quality level.